Website Manager

 Girls Softball

 SFLL Girls' Softball program is continuing to adapt in response to coach and player registration trends.
-Without a significant number of softball enrollments, most especially including players with parent/guardian coaching volunteers, we do not anticipate being able to field enough teams to offer a softball program in Fall 2025.
+Without a significant number of softball enrollments, most especially including players with parent/guardian coaching volunteers, we do not anticipate being able to field enough teams to offer a softball program in Spring 2026.
 The SFLL front office will absolutely rise to the challenge of restarting SFLL softball with the right combination of enrollment and support from the SFLL community.

 SFLL still wants to support all the softballers who want to play in San Francisco.
 We encourage you to continue your registration and (if we are still unable to field a softball program) we will help connect you with the SF Rec & Park softball program.
 We will not be not charging any registration fees for SFLL Softball at this time.